-- 1. To elect nine directors to the Board of Directors; - To ratify the appointment of KPMG LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020; - 3.
+- 2. To ratify the appointment of KPMG LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020; - 3.
 To hold an advisory, non-binding vote to approve executive compensation; - 4.
-To approve an amendment to the Company's 2016 Performance Incentive Plan ("2016 Plan") to increase the aggregate number of shares available under the 2016 Plan by 18,800,000; and - To transact any other business that may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+To approve an amendment to the Company's 2016 Performance Incentive Plan ("2016 Plan") to increase the aggregate number of shares available under the 2016 Plan by 18,800,000; and - 5.
+To transact any other business that may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.